 Most property investors starting out on their journey will ask themselves, “What is my goal, positive cash-flow or capital growth?”.
-It’s an important consideration, and because we all have unique circumstances, there is no universal right or wrong answer to this question.
+It’s an important consideration now more than ever, as COVID-19 has so many people spooked, and because we all have unique circumstances, there is no universal right or wrong answer to this question.

 Positive cash-flow is favoured by many property investors for a multitude of reasons: